 Vitamin D can be obtained from natural sources such as milk, eggs, fortified orange juice, salmon, cod, and tuna.

 The role of oral vitamin D supplements in psoriasis is controversial.
-Some studies have shown oral vitamin D can lead to improvement in psoriasis symptoms, while others have shown no significant benefit.[6,7] In addition, scientists are concerned about the potential harmful side effects resulting from having too much vitamin D in the body.
+Some studies have shown oral vitamin D can lead to improvement in psoriasis symptoms, while others have shown no significant benefit.[6,7] In addition, scientists are concerned about the potentially harmful side effects resulting from having too much vitamin D in the body.
 It is important that patients talk to their doctors before taking vitamin D supplements to avoid excessive levels.

 Omega-3 Fatty Acids

 Omega-3 fatty acids are known to be anti-inflammatory, which can be beneficial in some inflammatory diseases such as psoriasis.
-One form of omega-3 fatty acids is called alpha-linolenic acid (ALA) and can be found in walnuts, pumpkin seeds, chia seeds, flax seeds and hemp seeds.
+One form of omega-3 fatty acids is called alpha-linolenic acid (ALA) and can be found in walnuts, pumpkin seeds, chia seeds, flax seeds, and hemp seeds.

 Long-chain omega-3 fatty acids such as eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) can be obtained from oral supplements made from lab-grown algae or fatty fish.

 Although some research studies have suggested that increasing omega-3 fatty acid intake can lead to clearer skin and improve redness, scaling, and itching in psoriasis, other studies have shown no benefit.

 Patients should consult their doctors before starting omega-3 fatty acid supplements since they can thin the blood and interact with medications such as aspirin, ibuprofen, and warfarin.
 But eating a diet rich in Omega 3 Is always healthy!